Welcome to Recallection

 Optional shortcuts — pick the one that fits.
 Tap a row to open it.

-Install Recallection on your phone's home screen so you can launch it like a native app, get push notifications the second a recipient asks for help, AND share calendar events directly into it (Android).
+📌 Recallection this event Full bookmarklet guide →Install Recallection on your phone's home screen so you can launch it like a native app, get push notifications the second a recipient asks for help, AND share calendar events directly into it (Android).

-The reverse of the above — put all your scheduled check-ins onto your iPhone, Google, or Outlook calendar so they appear next to your other events.
+The reverse of the above — put all your scheduled check-ins onto your iPhone, Apple, Google, or Outlook calendar so they appear next to your other events.
 Subscribe once; new check-ins show up automatically.